DeweyHammers/DeweyHammers/README.md

 ## Hi there 👋

-I'm Dewey Hammers, a full-stack engineer focused on building scalable, high-performance web applications.
+I'm Dewey Hammers, a full-stack engineer moving toward infrastructure and security.

-I primarily work with **TypeScript, Next.js, and Node.js**, and enjoy solving real-world problems through clean architecture and efficient systems.
-My work often involves building production-ready applications, optimizing performance, and designing reliable backend workflows.

-I leverage artificial intelligence to accelerate development cycles and implement smart features that solve complex user problems.
+I've spent 4+ years building production web applications with **TypeScript, Next.js, and Node.js** — clean architecture, reliable backend workflows, and systems that hold up under real use.
+These days I'm extending that into the layer underneath: Linux, containers, CI/CD pipelines, and the security side of how software actually gets shipped and defended.

-Outside of coding, I’m a husband and father who enjoys building things that actually get used.
+Outside of coding, I'm a husband and father who enjoys building things that actually get used.

 ---